 Again, proofread your headline.
 Weird capitalizations make recruiters worry that the person wears stripes with plaid.
 Would you click through to this profile?

 It’s OK to say, “Corporate Counsel, IBM,” followed by some irresistible click bait.

 It’s not OK to say, “Corporate Counsel, CDR.”
-Because CDR isn’t a recognizable brand, that acronym implies that the writer doesn’t think about his/her audience when they communicate.
-That’s a bad signal for someone to send via his/her LinkedIn headline.
+Because CDR isn’t a recognizable brand, that acronym implies that the writer doesn’t think about their audience when they communicate.
+That’s a bad signal for someone to send via their LinkedIn headline.

 7. Optimize Available Space